devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 - **Maintenance mode** – Pause ambassador access while keeping admin tools live.
 - **Transfer ledger** – Audit every send/receive event, including Telegram shortcuts and balance snapshots.
-- **GameFi control deck** – Monitor the wheel pool, entry fee, cooldown, and slice odds directly from the admin panel with quick links into the ambassador arcade.
+- **GameFi control deck** – Monitor and edit the wheel pool, entry fee, cooldown, and slice odds directly from the admin panel with quick links into the ambassador arcade.

 ## Account & KYC center
 Ambassadors manage their wallet, profile, and compliance information from the